 What is your greatest musical passion?

 “Fostering a deep sense of community through song.
-While classically trained, my chosen style of church music builds on traditional hymnody, but is also heavily influenced by world music, folk and blues idioms, and the compositional style of Bret Hesla, Ray Makeever, and Marty Haugen.”
+While classically trained, my chosen style of church music is influenced by world music, folk and blues idioms, and the compositional style of Bret Hesla, Ray Makeever, and Marty Haugen.”

 Paul has a degree in Music Education from St. Olaf College and a Master's Degree in Counseling Psychology from the University of Minnesota.